-The second type of premium inside a whole life insurance policy is called paid-up additions (PUAs).
+The second type of premium inside of whole life insurance is called paid-up additions (PUAs).

 PUAs are a rider that allows you to put in more cash to accelerate the cash value.
 While PUAs do buy additional death benefit, they buy very little in contrast to base premiums.

-Paid up additions are premium payments you make to the insurance company that completely pay for a certain amount of death benefit.
+Paid up additions are premium payments you make to the insurance company that completely pay for a certain amount of coverage.
 This means that for that portion of the death benefit, no more premium is due – it’s fully paid up.

-The benefit of using PUAs is that almost all of the cash you pay into the policy through PUAs becomes immediately available as cash value.
+The benefit of using PUAs is that almost all of the premium payment for PUAs becomes immediately available as cash value.

 Back to our real estate purchase example, you can think of PUAs as having bought a house, garage, or rental property.
 It’s fully paid for, with no future mortgage payments due.
 Like a house that’s paid for, free and clear, you immediately max out your equity.